 So if you have “junk in the trunk” like I did, add scripture writing to the tools in your recovery toolbox.
 Let God renew your mind with the beautiful truths of the Bible!

 Has this been helpful to you?
 Leave a comment below and let’s talk.
 I’d love to hear from you!
-An if you haven’t already done so, please subscribe in the yellow box at the top of the page.
+And if you haven’t already done so, please subscribe.
+Thanks!